 Joe worked as an editor in publishing in New York before working for thirty-six years in filmmaking as a bilingual writer and Script Supervisor on films including Spike Lee's Do the Right Thing, Martin Scorsese's production of Kicked in the Head with James Woods, Lili Taylor and the IMAX Across the Sea of Time.
 He has a B.A. in English from Rutgers University and a Masters in Spanish from Montclair State University.
 Joe is new a newcomer to Cape Cod currently really trying to finish a book of short stories in Spanish.
 He also teaches Film Theory at ALL.

-Autumn Trees, 57 Almost Haikus, 58 Lillies, 30 Pink and Green Coleus, 65 Ptown Beach Fence and Sky, Back Cover Snow Trees, Cover Two For Two, 70 elected office, and coordinated at ALL for over 15 years.
+Autumn Trees, 57 Almost Haikus, 58 Lillies, 30 Pink and Green Coleus, 65 Ptown Beach Fence and Sky, Back Cover Snow Trees, Cover Two For Two, 70

 Steve Goodwin